Enterprise

 Business

-The business studies department at KGGS aims to give you an appreciation of what businesses do, how they do it, why they do it and whether they do it successfully.
-The course strives to give you an understanding of business concepts such as enterprise, marketing, finance, Human Resources, recruitment, and share ownership, illustrated through real businesses and business issues.
+The Business Studies team at KGGS aim to give you an appreciation of what businesses do, how they do it, why they do it and whether they do it successfully.
+The course strives to give you an understanding of business concepts such as enterprise, marketing, finance, human resources, recruitment, and share ownership, illustrated through real businesses and business issues.

 Economics

-The economics department at KGGS aims to give you an appreciation of how the economy affects everyone of us, whether we like it or not.
+In Economics at KGGS we aim to give you an appreciation of how the economy affects every one of us, whether we like it or not.
 The course will give you an understanding of the basic economic problem: how to make the best of what we have.

 For more information about the KS4 Enterprise Courses, please see the KGGS KS4 Options Booklet (PDF)